Software

 I slept at work again last night; two and a half hours curled up in a quilt underneath my desk, from 11am to 1:30pm or so.
 That was when I woke up with a start, realizing that I was late for a meeting we were scheduled to have to argue about colormaps and dithering, and how we should deal with all the nefarious 8-bit color management issues.
 But it was no big deal, we just had the meeting later.
 It’s hard for someone to hold it against you when you miss a meeting because you’ve been at work so long that you’ve passed out from exhaustion.

 Netscape’s wild ride is well-depicted in the dramatized Discovery miniseries Valley of the Boom, and the company eventually collapsed with the death march rewrite of what seemed to be just seriously unmaintainable code.
-It was the subject of one of the more famous articles by ex-Microsoft engineer and then entrepreneur Joel Spolsky - Things You Should Never Do.
-While the infamous Netscape codebase is long gone, the people that it enriched are still questionably shaping the world to this day.
+It was the subject of one of the more famous articles by ex-Microsoft engineer-turned-entrepreneur Joel Spolsky - Things You Should Never Do.

 There have been big, successful rewrites.
 Twitter moved away from Ruby-on-Rails to JVM over a decade ago but the first, year-long full rewrite effort completely failed.
 Following architecture by fiat from the top, the engineering team said nothing, speaking out only days before the launch.
 The whole thing would crash out of the gate, they claimed, so Twitter had to go back to the drawing board and rewrite again.